 2021/22: Botaniko was honoured to be granted access to the magnificent gardens of Government House, Hobart, to paint and document some of the plants of significance from the earliest garden development, commemorative plantings by distinguished visitors and former Governors through to the more contemporary plantings.

-2021: Botaniko members have completed their major project for 2021, recognising the work of plant collectors Ken Gillanders OAM and his late wife Lesley who collected from countries once part of the ancient continent of Gondwanaland.
+2021: Botaniko member completed their major project for 2021, recognising the work of plant collectors Ken Gillanders OAM and his late wife Lesley who collected from countries once part of the ancient continent of Gondwanaland.
 Many of the plants collected by Ken and Lesley are growing at their former home, Woodbank Gardens at Longley.
-With the kind permission of the current owners, Harry and the late Kerry van den Berg, Botaniko members have put the final touches to their work which was displayed at the Channel Museum at Margate in February 2022.The exhibition is currently on display at the Morris Miller Library, UTas.
-It will be on display at the Kettering Chamber Music concert on Sunday, May 8, then move to the Art Lounge at the West Winds Community Centre, Woodbridge from May 23 to June 6.
+The exhibition was first displayed at the Morris Miller Library, University of Tasmania (UTas), and subsequently at Kettering Chamber Music concert on Sunday, May 8.
+It then moved to the Art Lounge at the West Winds Community Centre, Woodbridge from May 23 to June 6.

 During 2020 members worked with the Tasmanian Herbarium and the Tasmanian Museum and Art Gallery (TMAG) to paint a selection of native and introduced plants found growing on the Wind Song property, on the Tasmanian East Coast, part of which has recently been returned to the Traditional Owners by the Teniswood family.
-The Morris Miller Libray (UTas), the Kettering Community Hall, West Winds Community Centre, Woodbridge, and is now on display at the Kingston Library until November 29, 2021.
+The exhibition was displayed at the Morris Miller Libray (UTas), the Kettering Community Hall, West Winds Community Centre, Woodbridge, and the Kingston Library (Tasmania).

 2019-2020: After accompanying botanists from the Tasmanian Herbarium during 2017, and with return trips in 2018-2019, members of Botaniko selected and painted some 40 plants, part of the Herbarium’s audit at Wind Song.
 The resulting works were exhibited in the Salon Gallery (Tasmanian Museum and Art Gallery), during the summer of 2020-2021, then travelled to a number of venues on the East Coast and Southern parts of Tasmania.